Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

 <br/>

 ## **Wireframes**
-I use a  __[Balsamiq](https://balsamiq.cloud/)__  to make wireframes for website , first I created first a desktop version and after that I make a tablet and mobile .
+I use a  __[Balsamiq](https://balsamiq.cloud/)__  to make wireframes for the website, I created first a desktop version and after that, I make a tablet and mobile.

 You can find my mock-ups below: